lixinyuu/sklearn-pso/README.md

 # sklearn-pso
 Use partical swarm optimization instead of gridsearch in scikit-learn.
 There is a similar package sklearn-deap which use evolutionary algortihms to find the parameters.
-However, evolutionary algorithms do not work on continus parameters.
+However, PSO should works better in continuous parameters search.

 It's implemented using pyswarms library: https://github.com/ljvmiranda921/pyswarms \
 Heavily inspired by:\